|

 we see that the power P of

-an electric current I flowing across a
+an electric current I driven by a

-voltage V is :
+potential energy V is :

 |